Printing from Photoshop CC to Epson Inkjet Printers

 4 Click the Print Settings button.
 If needed click Show Details to expand the window.

 5 In the Paper Size dropdown menu, select Manage Custom Sizes…

 6 Click the + button to create a new custom size.
 Title it appropriately.

 Set the Width and Height to the size of your document.

 Set Top, Left, Right, and Bottom to “0”.

 Confirm that your new paper size is selected in the Paper Size dropdown menu and click Save.

 7 Check the preview in the Print Menu to be sure that your document is laid out correctly and not being cut off.
 (Don’t worry if the preview looks pixelated, this is normal).

-Select Printer Manages Colors from the Color Management dropdown menu.
+Select Photoshop Manages Colors from the Color Management dropdown menu.

 Select Perceptual from the Rendering Intent dropdown menu.